eaplatanios/tensorflow_scala/site/src/main/site/installation.md

           platform you're using) file in a directory that is in `LD_LIBRARY_PATH`, or set `LD_LIBRARY_PATH` appropriately.

+**NOTE:** If you want to compile TensorFlow for Scala yourself and the `libtensorflow.so` file is not placed in one of the default system libraries directories, then set `-Djava.library.path=<directory>` (replacing `<directory>` with the directory containing the `libtensorflow.so` file) in the `.jvmopts` file at the root of the TensorFlow for Scala repository.

 ### Protocol Buffers Compiler

 TensorFlow for Scala also requires `protoc`, the Protocol Buffers compiler, to be installed.
 You also have two options